Inflammation of the plantar fascia at the attachment to the heel bone – Step 4

 Stretching is performed as follows: Tighten the muscle group for 5 seconds.
 Immediately afterwards, stretch the muscle group for 20 seconds.
 The muscle may be sore, but should not hurt.
 Relax for 20 seconds.
 Repeat the procedure.

-The following rehabilitation programme will cover the needs of the vast majority of children with hind thigh muscle strains.
-Older teenagers who play elite sports can benefit from the adult rehabilitation programme.
+The following rehabilitation programme will meet the needs of the vast majority of children with muscle haemorrhages in the back of the thigh.
+Adults teenagers who participate in elite sports may find it beneficial to follow the rehabilitation programme for adults.

 The time values indicate the time spent on stretching, coordination and strength training for each hour trained.
 The time spent on stretching, coordination and strength training can be changed according to training options and individual needs.